GauravDawra/Shell/README.md

     2. `-u`: This flag is used to view the date in Universal Time Coordinated (UTC).
 This can be used with the above `-r [filename]` flag.

 - # `rm [filename]`: an external command
     Removes the file if present in the current working directory.
 Note that the removal takes place only if the parameter passed is a file.
 To delete directories, see options below.
 You cannot delete `.` and `..` files.
 Trying to delete them will throw an error.
-If the file is not found in the directory, or it could not be deleted due to some other reasons, the console will prompt: "The file/directory is not deleted".
+If the file is not found in the directory, it will show "rm: the inputted parameter is a directory".
+    If it could not be deleted due to some other reasons, the console will prompt: "rm: The file/directory is not deleted".
 Note that this command can take only one argument at a time.

     Has the following options:
     1. `-d [file/directory name]`: This flag is used to allow removal of directories as well.
 You can pass either a directory or a file if you use this flag.